 Bladderwrack is employed to treat the subsequent health problems:

-Constipation: gum, one in all the most important constituents in bladderwrack, may be a kind of dietary fibre that will be wont to relieve constipation.
+Constipation: gum, one of the most important constituents in bladderwrack, maybe a kind of dietary fibre that will be wont to relieve constipation.

-Diarrhea: Bladderwrack contains gum, which may be a reasonably dietary fibre that will help alleviate diarrhoea.
-While fibre from dietary or herbal sources is often accustomed relieve constipation, it should also help with diarrhoea. for instance, psyllium seed (an excellent source of fibre) within the amount of 9–30 grammes per day makes stool more firm and may aid within the resolution of non-infectious diarrhoea symptoms.
+Diarrhoea: Bladderwrack contains gum, which may be a reasonable dietary fibre that will help alleviate diarrhoea.
+While fibre from dietary or herbal sources is often used to relieve constipation, it should also help with diarrhoea. for instance, psyllium seed (an excellent source of fibre) within the amount of 9–30 grammes per day makes stool more firm and may aid in the resolution of non-infectious diarrhoea symptoms.

 Gastroesophageal Reflux Disease Digestive demulcents (soothing agents) like burn plant, elm, bladderwrack, and marshmallow also are traditionally wont to treat reflux and heartburn.
-None of those are scientifically tested for his or her efficacy within the treatment of GERD.
-However, a drug referred to as Gaviscon, containing magnesium carbonate (as an antacid) and algin derived from bladderwrack
+None of those are scientifically tested for efficacy in the treatment of GERD.
+However, a drug referred to as Gaviscon, containing magnesium carbonate (as an antacid) and align derived from bladderwrack